 Ethanol alcohol (Vodka):

-- 60% ethanol alcohol effectively kills bacterias and germs.
+- 60% ethanol alcohol effectively kills bacteria and germs.

 - Effective and safe at keeping odor away.